Prijepolje

 Prijepolje (Пријепоље, [prijěːpoʎe]) is a town and municipality located in the Zlatibor District of southwestern Serbia.
-As of 2011 census, the town has 13,330 inhabitants, while the municipality has 37,059 inhabitants.
+As of 2022, the town has 11,928 inhabitants, while the municipality has 32,214 inhabitants.

 Etymology

 One possible meaning of the name Prijepolje is "Prija's field", where Prija is the owner of polje, the "field" in English.
 However, a more likely theory is that the name originates from the location of Prijepolje and its relationship to the travels of caravans.
 When those caravans were passing through the area which would become Prijepolje, they would arrive at the settlement "before the fields", where the present day neighborhoods of Ivanje and Velika Župa are located.
 "Prije" means "before", and "polje" means "field", hence, the location might be called Prijepolje.

 Geography

 Prijepolje is located at the confluence of the fast-flowing Lim and Mileševka rivers.
-It is also situated along the road from Belgrade to the Adriatic sea, as well as being a stop on the Belgrade – Bar railway.
+It is also situated along the road from Belgrade to the Adriatic Sea, as well as being a stop on the Belgrade – Bar railway.
 The Belgrade – Adriatic road intersects here with the regional road between Pljevlja, Prijepolje and Sjenica.
 This regional road follows roughly the same route as the ancient Roman road known as the Dubrovnik road.
 Just north of Prijepolje, at Bistrica, there is a road leading towards Priboj, Višegrad and Sarajevo.
 Prijepolje is surrounded by hills, such as Pušina, Srijeteži, Gradina and Sokolica, which, prior to the construction of the "Potpeć" hydro plant near Nova Varoš, created a unique climate around the municipality.
 Since the hydro plant's construction, Prijepolje's climate has been changed into one that is typical for this cold part of Serbia.
 The highest peak in the Prijepolje area is Katunić, which reaches 1,734 meters above sea level.

 Forests surround most of Prijepolje, however, along the Lim, there are numerous beaches.
 Two of the most popular beaches are under bridges, one at the centre of the town, under the bridge in Ivanje, and another under the bridge in Petrovac.